keyoke-code/bd_blog/content/post/stayins-safu-3.md

 The unit price is 1 token = $1.
 The fully diluted market cap is therefore $1 x 1bn.
 So $1,000,000,000.

-Is this token's total supply worth that.
+Is this token's total supply worth that?
 Of course not.
 If the dev team hasn't loaded almost all the token into liquidity you need to ask why.

 Until next time, stay SAFU!